ladbible homepage

 There's nothing worse than realising your car windows are all fogged up when you're already running late for work.

-As temperatures drop across the UK, one TikTok user has shared a 'life saver' hack which can make light work of de-misting your windscreen.
+As temperatures drop, one TikTok user has shared a 'life saver' hack which can make light work of de-misting your windscreen.

-The social media creator shared a video that went viral after he discovered a device for less than a fiver which can save you a whole load of time.
+The social media creator shared a video that went viral after he discovered a clever car accessory that can save you a whole load of time and hassle.

 TikToker @allukreviews explained how to place the dehumidifier in your car the night before; it will absorb the moisture and prevent that pesky fogginess.